Search the entire text in all our books using Google Book Search

 Rachel's background was in writing for newspapers and she has now become a teacher.
 Carl currently works in Further Education and hopes to complete more research in the field of mountains and literature.

-This guidebook to the Auvergne describes 42 walks between 5 and 20km, helping walkers to explore an often-forgotten region in central France.
+Guidebook to the Auvergne describing 42 walks between 5 and 20km in the quiet volcanic hills of central France.
 Five areas are covered: Cantal, Chaine des Puys, Mont Dores, Haute-Loire and Montagne Bourbonnaise.
-The volcanic geography provides a stunning backdrop.
+The volcanic geography provides a stunning backdrop to routes suitable for all walkers.
 Bases in Vichy, Clermont-Ferrand and Puy-en-Velay.